arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ![Arduino PLC IDE - Device Connection Procedure](assets/pmc_plcide_device_connection.gif)

 #### Modbus RTU Client and Server Mode
-<br></br>

-The PLC IDE software provides the option to set the Portenta Machine Control as either a Modbus RTU Client, Server, or none of the previous modes.
+The PLC IDE software allows setting the Portenta Machine Control as either a Modbus RTU Client, Server or none of the previous modes.
+It also provides a *Port type* option to set to use RS-485 (For Half-Duplex mode) or RS-422 (For Full-Duplex mode) interface.
 The option is configurable under `RS485 SerialPort` listed within the `Resources` tab.
+The provided instructions are set to use the RS-485 interface, Half-Duplex mode.

 The Portenta Machine Control set as a Modbus RTU Client will provide 'Baud Rate' and 'Serial Mode' settings.
 The baud rate is available from 600 b/s to 115200 b/s.
 The serial mode offers a set of options conformed with the following elements: